Duet3D/wiki-content/User_manual/RepRapFirmware/SD_card.md

 Speeds reported should usually be between 2 and 2.5Mbytes/sec.
 For example, Duet 2 WiFi - 2.23Mbytes/sec, Duet Maestro 2.42Mbytes/sec for a 10MB file.

+### Stuttering during printing

 Stuttering during printing can be caused by the SD card not supplying the motion planner with data quickly enough, another sign that the SD card may be under-performing.
-Run `M122` from the console, and look for "underruns" on this line:
+Run `M122` from the console during a print, and look for "Underruns" in this line:

 ```
 ## DDARing